Regulatory actions for Nov. 25, 2025

 Nov.
 25, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Biocomposites, Bracco Diagnostics, Collagen Matrix, Ischemaview, Rapidai, Regenity.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Alvotech, Avenzo, Merck.

 Briefs